Skip to main content

 • What is Forth Meadow Community Greenway?

-Forth Meadow Community Greenway is a new £5.1million EU PEACE IV-funded project to connect existing open spaces in north and west Belfast along a 12km route from Clarendon Playing Fields to the new Transport Hub in the city centre.
+Forth Meadow Community Greenway is a £6.2million EU PEACE IV-funded project to connect existing open spaces in north and west Belfast along a 12km route from Clarendon Playing Fields to the new Transport Hub in the city centre.

-The capital works will create paths and cycle ways along the route, with additional planting, new pathway surfaces, new street furniture, signage, wayfinding and public art.
-There will also be enhancements to sites along the route including Springfield Park, which has been completed.
+The capital works included the addition of new paths and cycle ways along the route, additional planting, new pathway surfaces, new street furniture, visitor information, wayfinding signage and public art.
+There have also been enhancements to sites along the route including Springfield Park, which has been completed.

-In parallel with the capital project, we are developing an exciting community activity and events programme at key sections along the greenway to help bring communities together and promote use of the shared space.
+In parallel with the capital project, we delivered an exciting community activity and events programme at key sections along the greenway to help bring communities together and promote use of the shared space

 • Greenway sections